Home

 How do I create an accessible website?

-A barrier-free website requires technical knowledge, clear content and compliance with legal standards.
-You can start the journey in five steps:
+An accessible website requires technical knowledge, clear content and compliance with legal standards.
+You can approach it in five steps:

 1. Check status